flashbots/suave-playground/README.md

 # Builder Playground

-The builder playground is a tool to quickly deploy a local end-to-end environment to test an Ethereum L1 builder.
+The builder playground is a tool to deploy an end-to-end environment to locally test an Ethereum L1 builder.
+It deploys:

+- A beacon node + validator client (lighthouse).
+- An execution client (reth).
+- An in-memory mev-boost-relay.

 Run the playground: